simha10/Survey_App/PROJECT_STATUS.md

   - Consistent error responses, Zod validation, and transaction support
 - **User Management Endpoints:**
   - Endpoints for user creation, editing, status update, and role assignment are live and integrated with the web portal.
+- Robust assignment logic for surveyors and supervisors (multiple wards/mohallas, cross-ULB, admin-only management)
+- Surveyor and supervisor dashboard APIs for the mobile app
+- All major survey, property, and QC models implemented
+- Error handling and audit logging

 ### 🔄 In Progress